GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 ## 2. Learning Jupyter

 Jupyter is an interactive coding environment.
 The name ‘Jupyter’ comes from Julia, Python and R, which are all programming languages that are used in scientific computing.
-Jupyter started as a purely Python-based environment called iPython, but there has been rapid progress over the last few years, and now many large organisations like Netflix (*1*) are using the system to analyse data.
+Jupyter started as a purely Python-based environment called iPython, but there has been rapid progress over the last few years, and now many large organisations like [Netflix](https://netflixtechblog.com/notebook-innovation-591ee3221233) are using the system to analyse data.

 As the ODC is a Python library, the workshop will cover working with Earth observation data in Python-based notebooks.